hivdb/hivdb-cms/resources/cpr-release-notes.md

 ### Query dataset

 CPR accepts a set of FASTA-formatted HIV-1 RT, protease (PR) or integrase (IN) gene nucleotide sequences as input sequences.
-Sequences can be passed into the textbox or uploaded as a file containing up to 10,000 non-interleaved FASTA sequences.
+Sequences can be passed into the textbox or uploaded as a file containing up to 10,000 FASTA sequences.
 Consistent with the FASTA format, each sequence should be preceded by a line containing ">" followed by a sequence name and optionally followed by additional descriptors separated by pipes ("|").
 However, a neighbor-joining tree will be generated only for sequence sets with 500 or fewer sequences.

 ### Surveillance drug-resistance mutation (SDRM) list